TRamadan/WeatherAppNew/README.md

 ## Extras

-You may change the functions to be implemented using Axios
+You may change the functions to be implemented using Axios or be a contributer to make a unit testing